dhis2/dhis2-docs/src/developer/web-api/analytics.md

     /api/33/dimensions/J5jldMd8OHv/items?paging=true

+The `/dimensions` API also provides an endpoint where the clients can get the *recomendations* for a given set of *dimensions*.
+For example:

+    /api/33/dimensions/recommendations?fields=id&dimension=dx:fbfJHSPpUQD

+In the example above, the client will receive back all the *Categories* that has `Data dimension` set to `true`.
+The *Categories*, in this case, will be the ones associated (through data sets and category combos) with the data element `fbfJHSPpUQD`.
+In addition, all *Organization Unit Group Set* that have `Data dimension` set to `true` will also (and always) be returned as part of the response.

+In other words, in a more technical approach, behind the scenes it does:

+1) For each data element (`dx`) provided in the URL as dimension do

+   `dx` -> GET category combos -> GET categories -> CHECK if `Data dimension` is true -> THEN include the `Category` in the response list.

+   `dx` -> GET data sets -> GET category combos -> GET categories -> CHECK `Data dimension` is true ->  THEN include the `Category` in the response list.

+2) Find all *Organization Unit Group Set* which has `Data dimension` set to `true` -> THEN include the *Organization Unit Group Set* in the response list.

+The endpoint supports multiple data elements.
+If one wishes to send multiple data elements, they should be separated by `;`.
+For example:

+    /api/33/dimensions/recommendations?fields=id&dimension=dx:fbfJHSPpUQD;JuTpJ2Ywq5b

+> Note
+>
+> This endpoint returns only dimensions that can be read by the current logged user.
+It will check if the current user can read the data or the metadata of the respective recommended dimension.
+Non-authorized dimensions are omitted from the list.

 The base URL to the analytics resource is `/api/analytics`.
 To request specific dimensions and dimension items you can use a query string on the following format, where `dim-id` and `dim-item` should be substituted with real values: